longpractice/linux_kernel_index/mm/f.md

 ## __flush_tlb_all()
 flush the tlb entries.
 In contrast to TLB flushes during context swtiches, pages with a _PAGE_GLOBAL bit are also flushed.

+## find_suitable_fallback
+check whether there is a suitable fallback freepage with requested order.
+If only_stealable is true, this function fallback_mt only if we can steal other freepages all together.
+This would help to reduce fragmentation due to mixed migratetype pages in one pageblock.

 ## __FIXADDR_TOP
 end of fixed kernel mapping virtual address